 Two belt holes are better than one, according to Otey.
 With a five-out-of-five rating from almost 4,000 reviews, you know you're getting a quality product that works when you purchase this genuine leather belt.

 Adjust the strap on this 4-inch-wide belt, and don't worry about it coming undone or slipping mid-lift.
 This belt works for beginners as well as seasoned lifters alike.

 If you have any issues or don't like the bet, the company allows you to return in within 60 days for a full refund.

-11. Best Weight-Lifting Belt for Novice Competitors: RDX 4-Inch IPL & USPA Approved Powerlifting Leather Gym Belt
+11. Best for Beginners: RDX 4-Inch IPL & USPA Approved Powerlifting Leather Gym Belt

 Made out of Nubuck leather that's known for its unmatched sturdiness, this belt provides essential spinal as well as full body support as you push or pull heavy weight.